 Caution concerning forward-looking statements

 Certain statements made in this press release are forward-looking statements.
-These statements include, without limitation, statements relating to our fiscal 2017 financial guidance (including revenues, capital investment and margins) and other statements that are not historical facts.
+These statements include, without limitation, statements relating to our fiscal 2018 financial guidance (including revenues, capital investment and margins) and other statements that are not historical facts.
+There is no assurance that the transactions with Singapore Airlines and AirAsia contemplated in this press release will be completed at all, or completed upon the same terms and conditions described.
 Forward-looking statements are typically identified by future or conditional verbs such as anticipate, believe, expect, and may.
 All such forward-looking statements are made pursuant to the 'safe harbour' provisions of applicable Canadian securities laws and of the United States Private Securities Litigation Reform Act of 1995.
 Forward-looking statements, by their very nature, are subject to inherent risks and uncertainties and are based on several assumptions, both general and specific, which give rise to the possibility that actual results or events could differ materially from our expectations expressed in or implied by such forward-looking statements and that our business outlook, objectives, plans and strategic priorities may not be achieved.
 As a result, we cannot guarantee that any forward-looking statement will materialize and we caution you against relying on any of these forward-looking statements.
-The forward-looking statements contained in this press release describe our expectations as of August 10, 2016 and, accordingly, are subject to change after such date.
+The forward-looking statements contained in this press release describe our expectations as of August 10, 2017 and, accordingly, are subject to change after such date.
 Except as may be required by Canadian securities laws, we do not undertake any obligation to update or revise any forward-looking statements contained in this news release, whether as a result of new information, future events or otherwise.
-Except as otherwise indicated by CAE, forward-looking statements do not reflect the potential impact of any special items or of any dispositions, monetizations, mergers, acquisitions, other business combinations or other transactions that may occur after August 10, 2016.
+Except as otherwise indicated by CAE, forward-looking statements do not reflect the potential impact of any special items or of any dispositions, monetizations, mergers, acquisitions, other business combinations or other transactions that may occur after August 10, 2017.
 The financial impact of these transactions and special items can be complex and depends on the facts particular to each of them.
 We therefore cannot describe the expected impact in a meaningful way or in the same way we present known risks affecting our business.
-Forward-looking statements are presented in this press release for the purpose of assisting investors and others in understanding certain key elements of our expected fiscal 2017 financial results and in obtaining a better understanding of our anticipated operating environment.
+Forward-looking statements are presented in this press release for the purpose of assisting investors and others in understanding certain key elements of our expected fiscal 2018 financial results and in obtaining a better understanding of our anticipated operating environment.
 Readers are cautioned that such information may not be appropriate for other purposes.
-The value of capital investments expected to be made by CAE in FY2017 assumes that capital investments will be made in accordance with our current annual plan.
+The value of capital investments expected to be made by CAE in FY2018 assumes that capital investments will be made in accordance with our current annual plan.
 However, there can be no assurance that such investment levels will be maintained with the result that the value of actual capital investments made by CAE during such period could materially differ from current expectations.

 Assumptions concerning our businesses